 An alternative to trying to organize all the Ubud activities on your own is to go with a group tour, like Global Family Travels.
 This takes all the travel planning out of your hands, so you just need to go along for the ride as you discover Balinese culture.
 This makes your Bali experience so much easier!

 Global Family Travels’ tours really focus on cultural immersion and service learning.
 It’s a perfect fit for worldschooling families, who want more than just the standard tourist sites.
 With Global Family Travels’ Ubud activities, you really get a chance to talk with Balinese people, and learn about Balinese culture first-hand.
+I love their philosophy of traveling responsibly and sustainably.

 During our Bali tour, we met a Balinese prince, took part in cultural activities, and even learned all about the complex water irrigation system that ties the rice paddies to the temples throughout the island.
 In Bali, Global Family Travels partners with an organization called Bali Institute to select activities and organizations that are truly locally-focused and locally-run.